 Public input will be considered as part of the review process.
-Members of the local community may submit written comments at https://www.surveymonkey.com/r/mpfr-columbia-mo.
-If the review supports the business case for change to the facility's processing operations, Postal Service representatives will hold a public meeting to allow members of the local community to provide additional feedback.
+Members of the local community and employees may submit initial comments online.

+If the facility review supports the business case for change to the facility's processing operations, the Postal Service will hold a public meeting to allow members of the local community to provide additional feedback.
+All comments will be fully considered in any decision.